freecores/z80soc/doc/README-S3E.txt

 The Rotary knob can be used at any time to rotate the text in the LCD to the left or to the right.

+The looping text inside the box demonstrates how to access the video ram.
+To change speed of scrolling, use the switches (SW).

-To reset the Z80, use Key West (left push button).
+To reset the Z80, press the Knob Button (rotary).

 Hope you enjoy.